pavelhamrik/umime-simple/src/scripts/gridcross/README.md

 - [x] `fixed, nov 15` some intersections threw 'Point.equals' is not a function error
 - [x] `fixed, nov 19` gridlines coinciding with axislines are not updated with the axisline class
 - [x] `fixed, nov 22` existing geometry is ignoring labels from the assignment
 - [x] `fixed, nov 22` selection-style exercises are not working on touch devices
+- [ ] window url is not updating when changing exercise